dvanmosselbeen/TryHackMe_writeups/hydra/README.md

 ![alt text](images/THM_writeup_hydra_wappalyzer_002.png "Wappalyzer Screenshot")

+## FoxyProxy and BurpSuite

 We also want to know how this user and password input fields are used.
 Also, we want to know what error message the web app gives us when the log in attempt fails.
 This is very crucial as we don't own super cow power and we have no clue how things work behind the scenes.
 Our job is to do research, so let's do it!

 For this we can use 2 interesting tools. `FoxyProxy` and `Burp Suite`.

-The `FoxyProxy` is a little `Firefox` Add-on to manage different proxy settings.
+The [FoxyProxy](https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/) is a little `Firefox` Add-on to manage different proxy settings.
 This to avoid to each time to go to the browser settings, set manually the proxy settings during our experimentation's and to finally, set back to the defaults when we're done.
 So let's make use of `FoxyProxy` so that we can configure it to send the data to the `Burp Suite`, which will give us information on what's hopping behind the scene.
 Hold on, it's abstract stuff right now, but things will get clear in a few.
 So let's start by installing the `FoxyProxy` addon.

 ![alt text](images/THM_writeup_hydra_foxyproxy_001.png "Foxyproxy Screenshot")